hdShang/arxiv-daily/docs/cs-CV/2025-08-06/papers/250804418v1-think-before-you-segment-an-object-aware-reasoning-agent-for-referri.md

 ---
 layout: default
-title: Think Before You Segment: An Object-aware Reasoning Agent for Referring Audio-Visual Segmentation
+title: "Think Before You Segment: An Object-aware Reasoning Agent for Referring Audio-Visual Segmentation"
 ---

 # Think Before You Segment: An Object-aware Reasoning Agent for Referring Audio-Visual Segmentation